TuGraph-family/Awesome-Text2GQL/README.md

 ## Future Plan

-Awesome-Text2GQL plans to support the Text2GQL corpus construction from only a schema with the generator module.
+Awesome-Text2GQL will continue to enhance the quality and diversity of generated corpora and improve the framework's usability and performance.

 ## Contribution